link89/jenkins-oo-shared-lib/README.md

 Now you may want to parameterize this job so that other users can decide the project and branch to check out.
 Luckily, this shared library will load `yaml` configuration for you automatically when it exists.
-What you need is add a multi-lines string field named `CONFIGS` to your job anf field with the following default value
+What you need is add a multi-lines string field named `CONFIGS` to your job and fill it with the following default value

 ```yaml